RbxAPI/Javablox/README.md

 }
 ```

-## 2. Control Level: Client Layer
+## 2. Implementation Level: Endpoint Layer
-This layer implements the Endpoint API in the previous layer.
+This layer implements APIs in the previous layer.

 Because endpoints will not change, it is recommended to code in `static`.
 * Programmers can write their own client code, and then use the roblox endpoints with it